danielwestendorf/specwrk/README.md

 ```

 ## Configuring your test environment
-If you test suite tracks state, starts servers, etc. and you plan on running many processes on the same node, you'll need to make
+If your test suite tracks state, starts servers, etc. and you plan on running many processes on the same node, you'll need to make
 adjustments to avoid conflicting port usage or database/state mutations.

 `specwrk` workers will have `TEST_ENV_NUMBER={i}` set to help you configure approriately.

 ### Rails
 Rails has had easy multi-process test setup for a while now by creating unique test databases per process.
-For my rails v7.2 app which uses PostgreSQL and Capyabara, I made these changes to my `spec/rails_helper.rb`:
+For my rails v7.2 app which uses PostgreSQL and Capybara, I made these changes to my `spec/rails_helper.rb`:

 ```diff
 ++ if ENV["TEST_ENV_NUMBER"]